nmatare/kolotoc/README.md

 ## Quick deployment on Google Cloud

   This repository contains `cluster.sh`, a limited convenience script to automate the startup and teardown of clusters running Kolotoc.
-Currently, `cluster.sh` only supports Google Cloud and is only tested on Ubuntu 18.04.
+Currently, `cluster.sh` only supports Google Cloud and is tested on Ubuntu 18.04.

 ### Start Cluster